SusanWendt/review-site-full-stack/readme.txt

 Stretch Tasks
 	[] Tags
-		[] Create a Tag entity.
+		[X] Create a Tag entity.
-		[] Update Review so that it can have tags associated with it.
+		[X] Update Review so that it can have tags associated with it.
 (One review, many tags.)
 		[] Display tags on the review details page.
 		[] Create a page that displays links to all of the reviews associated with a given tag.

 Stretchier
 	[] Style your tags list template as a tag cloud, making tags which appear more often larger and/or bolder and those that appear less often smaller and/or lower weight.
 	[] Allow creation and deletion of tags from a review using <form> and <button> elements along with the appropriate controller method(s).

 Tips
 	Start with the known specifics
 		Start with mapping and displaying your Reviews.
-Add Categorys to them after you’ve gotten that working.
+Add Categories to them after you’ve gotten that working.

 	Mapping out URLs, Model attributes, view template names, etc It is good practice to map things out and think them through, using plural and singular names appropriately, or you’ll likely be well confused.